BenjaminWills/programming-notes/Databricks/databricks_revision.md

 USING DELTA LOCATION "dbfs:/"
 ```

-- `temporary views` are lost once a notebook is detatched and reattatched
+- `temporary views` are lost once a notebook is detached and reattached

 There are two types of `temporary views` that can be created, Session scoped and Global